Akron police investigating after 58-foot bridge goes missing - NewsBreak

 Akron police investigating after 58-foot bridge goes missing

-At one time, the pedestrian bridge was along the Little Cuyahoga River in Middlebury Run Park, which sits in the shadow of Goodyear World Headquarters on Akron’s East End.Famous actresses from Ohio
+At one time, the pedestrian bridge was along the Little Cuyahoga River in Middlebury Run Park, which sits in the shadow of Goodyear World Headquarters on Akron’s East End.Biden firsthand sees tornado toll across Kentucky

 However, the complete 58-foot long span was removed from the park as part of a wetlands restoration project and moved to a field along Seiberling Street.